Sunday, September 4, 2011

 Class Policies and Expectations

-Carefully review Handout CP (included in “DKJ’s MCLA Handouts”) and the honors Director’s short essay, designed for honors students but to my mind applicable to the best students across the curriculum, “What Makes Honors Students Honorable?” in Thesis XII Online (http://thesisxii.blogspot.com)
+Carefully review Handout CL and the honors Director’s short essay, designed for honors students but to my mind applicable to good students everywhere, “What Makes Honors Students Honorable?” in Thesis XII Online (http://thesisxii.blogspot.com)

 Cancellations

-I will attempt to email the entire class using First Class to warn of any unanticipated cancellations.
+I will attempt to email the entire class to warn of any unanticipated cancellations.

 Examinations